Nigel Atangana

-Nigel Alfred Steven Atangana (born 9 September 1989) is a French professional footballer who plays as a defensive midfielder for club Havant & Waterlooville.
+Nigel Alfred Steven Atangana (born 9 September 1989) is a French professional footballer who plays as a defensive midfielder for club A.F.C.
+Stoneham.

 Career

 Early career

 Born in Corbeil-Essonnes, Atangana made his senior debuts with US Avranches in CFA 2, after having trials at Luton Town, Gillingham, West Bromwich Albion and Grays Athletic.
 After subsequently representing SU Dives, he moved to Spain, joining Girona FC and being assigned to CF Riudellots, the club's farm team.
 Atangana was called up to the main squad in Segunda División in November 2011, but failed to appear with the club.

 In the 2012 summer Atangana moved to US Gravelines Foot, also in France's fifth division.
 He appeared in 21 matches and scored once (the winner in a 2–1 home success against US Ailly-Sur-Somme on 1 December 2012).

 Havant & Waterlooville

 In September 2013, Atangana signed with Havant & Waterlooville.
 He made his debut on the 30th, starting in a 1–1 FA Trophy draw against Gloucester City.

 Atangana made his league debut on 19 October, starting in a 0–0 draw against Dover Athletic.
 He scored his first goal for Hawks on 11 January of the following year, the game's only goal in a home win against Ebbsfleet United.

 Atangana finished the season with 43 appearances and five goals, being named Havant & Waterlooville' Player of the Year.